-These Thin Mint Almond Butter Cups are refreshing, delicious, and taste like a Thin Mint Girl Scout Cookie!
+These Thin Mint Almond Butter Fat Bombs are refreshing, delicious, and taste like a Thin Mint Girl Scout Cookie!
 They are the perfect treat to store in the freezer for those moments when you need a healthy, chocolatey treat.

 Truth.
-These Thin Mint Almond Butter Cups are my favorite nut butter cups out of all of the cups we’re sharing this week 😀 They’re just so minty and chocolatey and perfect in every way.
+These Thin Mint Almond Butter Fat Bombs are my favorite fat bomb, ever!
+They’re just so minty and chocolatey and perfect in every way.
 AND- if you like Thin Mint Girl Scout Cookies, then these will be your jam…I promise!
 These babies are made with an almond butter base, sweetened with maple syrup, and flavored with mint extract.
 Let’s take a look at everything you’ll need!

 What You Need